karljakoblarsson/karljakoblarsson.github.io/cv.md

 Relevant Work Experience
 ---------------

+### Software Engineer, Devies
+Gothenburg, October 2022 - Current

+I currently work as a Consultant at Devies.

 ### Frontend Engineer, Fyndiq.se
-July 2021 - Current
+Fully Remote, July 2021 - September 2022

-I currently work as a frontend developer for Fyndiq.se, one of the largest e-commerce sites in Sweden.
+Worked as a fullstack developer for Fyndiq.se, one of the largest e-commerce sites in Sweden.
 We are working with Next.js, TypeScript and Cypress tests.

 ### Fullstack Software Engineer, LumenRadio
-Feb 2020 - June 2021
+Gothenburg, Feb 2020 - June 2021

 Developed the app and backend for the AirGlow wireless outdoor lighting control system.
 The app is cross-platform and communicates with the embedded